 On 6 March 2018, Timor-Leste and Australia signed a treaty permanently agreeing certain maritime boundaries in the Timor Sea (the MBT).
 The MBT was ratified by both countries in August 2019.
 The MBT succeeds the Timor Sea Treaty (TST) and the International Unitisation Agreement (IUA).
 The MBT results in the former Joint Petroleum Development Area (JPDA), as well as territory covering a number of non-JPDA fields (e.g. Buffalo, parts of Greater Sunrise), falling under exclusive Timor-Leste control.
 As a result, Timor-Leste’s taxing rights in relation to the effected upstream activities have increased.

 The MBT provides the following:

-- to permanently deal with the maritime boundary between Timor-Leste and Australia (although not necessarily third countries, such as Indonesia);
+- Permanently deals with the maritime boundary between Timor-Leste and Australia (although not necessarily third countries, such as Indonesia).

-- establish a Special Regime for the Greater Sunrise gas field.
-This includes revenue-sharing arrangements on the upstream revenue allocation, which will vary according to the development concept (essentially the location of the liquefaction facilities) ultimately chosen for the Greater Sunrise gas resource;
+- Establishes a Special Regime for the Greater Sunrise gas field.
+This includes revenue-sharing arrangements on the upstream revenue allocation, which will vary according to the development concept (essentially the location of the liquefaction facilities) ultimately chosen for the Greater Sunrise gas resource.

-- that the (Indonesian) Article 26(1)(d) WHT (which applies to payments for dependent services by non-resident employees) is formally reduced from 20% to 18% (per Article 8(4));
+- the (Indonesian) Article 26(1)(d) WHT that applies to payments for dependent services by non-resident employees is formally reduced from 20% to 18% (per Article 8(4)).

-B. with regard to the Taxes and Duties Act (“TDA”) (which represents the legislative framework for Timor-Leste’s general tax rules other than for the Bayu-Undan and Greater Sunrise Projects) a number of amendments are made so as to continue the “ring-fencing” of the Bayu-Undan and Greater Sunrise projects out of the TDA.
+- With regard to the Taxes and Duties Act (TDA), which represents the legislative framework for Timor-Leste’s general tax rules other than for the Bayu-Undan and Greater Sunrise Projects, a number of amendments are made so as to continue the 'ring fencing' of the Bayu-Undan and Greater Sunrise projects out of the TDA.